lucasdekam/lo1/_sources/theory-lab/preparation.md

 You can check if your installation works by searching for the 'Anaconda prompt' (Windows logo key + S, then type `prompt` for example).
 On Mac, you can just open the Terminal.

-Once in the prompt or terminal, you can type `conda list` and it should list some  packages installed in your 'base' (default) environment.
+Once in the prompt or terminal, you can type `conda list` and it should list some  packages installed in your 'base' (default) environment, including a `python` package.

 If you want, you can already type `pip install mace-torch` to install a package that we will need.
 The dependencies such as `torch` should be installed automatically.